The following page will describe a number of best practices that are important to consider when managing your own instance of the Realm Object Server.

 Once logs have been truncated the actual payload of logs will be shrunk but the size of the file on disk will remain the same.
 In order to reclaim the free space in the Realm file the operator should regularly vacuum their Realms, we recommend every hour or day - this is covered in detail here

 When deploying any enterprise application including ROS, we always recommend deploying with an integrated external monitoring and logging system.
-A detailed tutorial can be found here
+A detailed tutorial can be found here.
+In addition the needs for logging during the development phase vs. production differs.
+Tips for configuration can be found here.

 We practice and recommend a modern version of DevOps that prioritizes uptime of the application, so having a process monitor such as pm2 or the Linux systemd system restart ROS is paramount.
 But restarting the application, which may stabilize the system, may obfuscate the error and root cause of the crash.
 Exporting logs and metrics to an external system allows for operators and support to find and fix the problem.